Nianca-Chetty103/LinkingLocals/README.md

 # LinkingLocals c2c e-commerce platform
 well I decided to start building a platform that helps with lowering our huge rate of unemployment, so that they can grow and hopefully get some more people employed.
+Saas platform.

 ## Problems
 - high unemployment rate.